Approved Subdivision on King Street (Delpark Homes)

 Has there been any developments if the Region of Durham has approved of the subdivision

-MiniMark asked almost 3 years ago
+MiniMark asked over 3 years ago

 The Commissioner of Planning and Economic Development for the Regional Municipality of Durham has decided to grant draft approval to draft plan of subdivision S-S-2018-03 subject to conditions.
 Notice of this decision was issued on July 15, 2021.